Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to score more than 68 points only one time this season.
+- Appalachian State and its opponents have scored at least 68.5 points -- this matchup's over/under -- just once this season.

-- Arkansas State's games have gone over 68 points in four of seven chances this season.

-- The combined points per game average of the two teams, 62.3, is 5.7 points fewer than Saturday's over/under.

-- These two squads combine to allow 66.9 points per game, 1.1 fewer than this contest's over/under.
+- The two teams combine to score 62.3 points per game, 6.2 less than the over/under in this contest.

+- The 66.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 68.5 over/under in this contest.

-- The Mountaineers and their opponents score an average of 56.8 points per game, 11.2 fewer than Saturday's total.
+- The average total in Mountaineers games this season is 56.8, 11.7 points fewer than Saturday's over/under of 68.5 .

-- In 2021, games involving the Red Wolves have averaged a total of 66.3 points, 1.7 fewer than this game's set over/under.

 Appalachian State Stats and Trends

-- Appalachian State has five wins against the spread in eight games this year.

-- The Mountaineers have been favored by 21 points or more two times this season and covered the spread in one of them.

-- Appalachian State has hit the over in 50% of its opportunities this year (four times over eight games with a set point total).
+- Appalachian State has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).

-- Appalachian State is 2-1 against the spread and 3-0 overall this season when the team notches more than 42.4 points.
+- When Appalachian State records more than 42.4 points, it is 2-1 against the spread and 3-0 overall.

-- Appalachian State is 1-1 against the spread and 2-0 overall when the team totals over 559.3 yards.
+- Appalachian State is 1-1 against the spread and 2-0 overall when the team piles up more than 559.3 yards.

-- This year, the Mountaineers have turned the ball over 12 times, one more than the Red Wolves' takeaways (11).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.